Heuristic Search for Linear Positive Systems

-Given Assumption \ref{as:k0}, we next present an initialization of the heuristics, based on the stabilizing policy in the case of the upper bound.
-The following propositions shows the properties of heuristic bounds for this initial choice, and proves that these hold under Value Iteration.
+We next present an initialization of the heuristics, based on {a} stabilizing policy in the case of the upper bound.
+The following propositions shows {that \textit{admissibility} of} the heuristic bounds for this initial choice, and proves that these hold under value iteration.